PathPlanning/CBS--PrioritizedPlanning--MP/README.md

 - grid - contains attributes `width` and `height` specifing dimensions of the map.
 Map description is provided in the tag body, 0 means a traversable cell and 1 means an obstacle.
 Each row is included into `row` tag, number of rows must be equal to the `height` value and number of digits in every row must be equal to the `width` value.

 ### Section `algorithm` - definition of the algorihm parameters.
 Contains following tags:
-- algorithm - algorithm to be used.
+- planner - algorithm to be used.
 Can take following values:
     1. cbs - Conflict based search
     2. ecbs - Enhanced conflict based search.
 In the high level search secondary heuristic h3 from the [article](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875) is used.
 Low level search depends on the low_level option
-    3. prioritized_planning - Prioritized planning
 - low_level - algorithm, applied in the low level search in CBS, ECBS and Prioritized planning algorithms.
 Can take following values:
     1. astar - algorithm [A*](https://www.cs.auckland.ac.nz/courses/compsci709s2c/resources/Mike.d/astarNilsson.pdf)
     2. sipp - algorithm [SIPP](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875) (discrete version for 4-connected grid)
-    3. zero_scipp - suboptimal version of SIPP algorithm described [here](https://docs.google.com/document/d/16NjWHubNFczPDGi3QqWkMrWE8ewQtOBXruUBaa9hQnw/edit)
-    4. focal_search - focal search algorithm, as in original ECBS [paper](https://www.aaai.org/ocs/index.php/SOCS/SOCS14/paper/viewFile/8911/8875).
-Secondary heuristic is defined as number of vertex conflicts on the partial path to the current vertex
-    5. scipp - [SCIPP](https://www.aaai.org/ocs/index.php/SOCS/SOCS19/paper/viewFile/18327/17443) algoritm (discrete version for 4-connected grid)
 - with_perfect_h - find the shortest paths from all cells to agents goal positions to compute perfect heuristic for A* method (`true` or `false`, considered for CBS, ECBS and Prioritized planning algorithms).
 Optional parameter, default value is false
-- with_cat - use Conflict avodance table (`true` or `false`, considered for CBS and ECBS algorithms).
-Optional parameter, default value is false
 - with_card_conf - use cardinal conflicts (as described [here](https://pdfs.semanticscholar.org/c072/38579a95c424707dbe855efba189cce68650.pdf)).
 Can be `true` or `false`, considered for CBS and ECBS algorithms.
 Optional parameter, default value is false
 - with_bypassing - use conflict bypassing (as described [here](https://pdfs.semanticscholar.org/c072/38579a95c424707dbe855efba189cce68650.pdf)).
 Can be `true` or `false`, considered for CBS and ECBS algorithms.
 Optional parameter, default value is false
 - with_matching_h - compute heuristic on vertices of constraint tree in CBS, based on maximal matching in cardinal conflicts graph.
 Described [here](http://idm-lab.org/bib/abstracts/papers/icaps18a.pdf) as ICBS-h1, can be `true` or `false`, considered for CBS and ECBS algorithms.
 Optional parameter, default value is false

-- with_disjoint_splitting - use disjoint splitting.
-Described [here](http://idm-lab.org/bib/abstracts/papers/icaps19a.pdf), can be `true` or `false`, considered for CBS and ECBS algorithms.
-When using this option, with_card_conf option is set to `true`.
-Optional parameter, default value is false
-- focal_w - weight used in ECBS high level search and in Focal search and SCIPP low level searches for construction of the FOCAL list.
-Also f-values of optimal nodes in zero_scipp algorithm are multiplied by this value.
-In any case it is garantied that cost of the found solution will not exceed the optimal cost more than in focal_w times.
-Optional parameter, default value is 1.0
-- gen_subopt_from_opt - generate suboptimal successors from optimal nodes in zero_scipp alogrithm.
-Can be `true` or `false`, considered for low_level = `zero_scipp`.
-Optional parameter, default value is `false`
+- mp_type - type of motion primitives to use.
+Can take following values:
+    1. 2k_neigh - agents are moving on [2<sup>k</sup> neighborhood grid](https://jair.org/index.php/jair/article/download/11383/26555/) (where k equals to neigh_degree parameter) with constant speed and time of transition through an edge equals to its length.
+Also no rotate primitives are used and all turn are made instantly
+    2. custom - primitives are taken from the file provided in the mp_file parameter

 - neigh_degree - connectedness number for 2<sup>k</sup> neighborhood grid (i.e. parameter k).
 Integer number, greater or equal to 2.
-Optional parameter, default value is 2
+Considered for mp_type = 2k_neigh, optional parameter, default value is 2

+- mp_file - name of the file with motion primitives description.
+Required parameter for mp_type = custom

 - scale - odd integer number.
 When scale > 1, each cell is divided into scale*scale smaller cells, and the agent is placed in the central cell.
 Optional parameter, default value is 1

 - agent_size - radius of an agent.
 Double value, must be not more than 0.5 / scale (otherwise the cells occupied during the movement are computed incorrectly).
 Optional parameter, default value is 0.5

 - time_resolution - parameter, used to tansform length of the edges to the integer number of timesteps in SIPP with 2<sup>k</sup> neighborhood grid.
 Time of transition through an edge equals to the product of its length and time_resolution rounded down.
 For example, if time_resolution = 1000, transition to the closest orthogonal neighbour takes 1000 timesteps, and transition to the closest diagonal neighbour takes 1414 timesteps.

-- pp_order - specifies a method of agents priorities definition for Prioritized Planning.
-Can take following values:
-    - 0 - agents are considered in the same order as in the input file
-    - 1 - agents are considered in increasing order of manhattan distances from start to goal node
-    - 2 - agents are considered in decreasing order of manhattan distances from start to goal node

-    Optional parameter, default value is 0

 ### Section `options` - definition of the testing parameters.
 Contains following tags:
 - agents_file - common prefix for the input files with agents’ description